המוסד למען קדושת חיי אדם

 Deuteronomy 22:8.
 When you build a new house, you shall make a guard rail for your roof, so that you shall not cause blood [to be spilled] in your house, that the one who falls should fall from it [the roof].

 It is our responsibility to ensure that we do not cause death or bodily harm to any innocent person.
 We must take actions that prevent this from happening.
 We can educate people about the dangers of torturing babies to death in the womb so that babies don't die and parents don't get lured into the abortion trap.
 We can support pregnancy care resource centers.
-To fail to take these and other actions or to remain silent makes us responsible for the harm done and the lives lost.
-Worse, yet, is leading at risk parents into danger and babies to death by enabling abortion to happen.
+To fail to take these actions or to remain silent makes us responsible for the harm done and the lives lost.

 Deuteronomy 23:15.
 For the Lord, your God, goes along in the midst of your camp, to rescue you and to deliver your enemies before you.
 [Therefore,] your camp shall be holy, so that He should not see anything unseemly among you and would turn away from you.

 Torah demands holiness in the military for guaranteed victory.
-Military policy that enables indiscriminate sexual activity among the troops and pays for killing the babies that are conceived not only destroys innocent pre-born citizens but puts all who serve at greater risk.
-This scenario is played out today in Israel and recent promotion of abortion in the US military threatens our national security and the safely of our troops.
+Military healthcare plans that pay for killing babies that are conceived within the ranks not only destroys innocent pre-born citizens, it puts all who serve in harm's way and poses a national security risk to the country.

 Deuteronomy 23:18.
 There shall not be a prostitute of the daughters of Israel, and there shall not be a male prostitute of the sons of Israel.

-Easy access to chemical abortion promotes promiscuity and prostitution in all communities.
-For Jews, it is against Torah law to facilitate sexually exploitive behavior by promoting abortion as a Jewish value.
+Easy access to chemical abortion enables promiscuity and prostitution.
+It is against Torah law to facilitate sexually exploitive behavior by promoting abortion as birth control.

 Deuteronomy 24:16.
 Fathers shall not be put to death because of sons, nor shall sons be put to death because of fathers; each man shall be put to death for his own transgression